A generalization of photon sphere based on escape/capture cone

 \section{Introduction}

 Recently, Event Horizon Telescope (EHT) Collaboration succeeded in obtaining the image of the regions around black holes in M87~\cite{Akiyama:2019cqa} and in Sagittarius A*~\cite{EventHorizonTelescope:2022xnr}.
 Future observations of the black hole shadow are expected to test the general relativistic magnetohydrodynamics (GRMHD) models~\cite{EventHorizonTelescope:2019pgp}, to constrain theories of gravity~\cite{Wang:2018prk,Moffat:2019uxp,Khodadi:2020gns}, and so forth.
-In static and spherically symmetric spacetimes, the edge of the shadow is given by the photon sphere~\cite{Virbhadra:1999nm,Claudel:2000}.
+In static and spherically symmetric spacetimes, the edge of the shadow is given by the photon sphere under the assumption that light sources are distributed at infinity~\cite{Virbhadra:1999nm,Claudel:2000}, which brings the photon sphere to attention in recent years.
+We note that the realistic observed shadow depends strongly on the distribution of the light source~\cite{Gralla:2019xty}, but the photon sphere is helpful to understand the geometric structures near the black hole.
 Following the definition of Ref.~\cite{Claudel:2000}, the photon sphere is provided as a $SO(3)\times {\mathbb{R}}$-invariant photon surface in a static and spherically symmetric spacetime.
 Here, the photon surface is defined as a nowhere-spacelike hypersurface $S$ such that, any null geodesic tangent to $S$ at any point on $S$ is included in $S$.
 Interestingly, the outermost photon sphere has been shown to satisfy the areal inequality~\cite{Yang:2019zcn} (see also~\cite{Lu:2019zxb}) \ba \frac{9}{4}A_H\le A_{\rm ph,out}\le A_{\rm sh,out} \le 36\pi M^2, \ea where $A_H$ is the area of the event horizon, $A_{\rm ph,out}$ is the area of the outermost photon sphere, $A_{\rm sh,out}$ is the area of the shadow observed at infinity, and $M$ is the Arnowitt-Deser-Misner (ADM) mass.

-There have been several attempts to generalize the photon sphere in which new concepts are defined with local geometrical quantities~\cite{Shiromizu:2017ego,Yoshino:2017gqv,Cao:2019vlu,Yoshino:2019dty}.
-From the observational point of view, however, the global analysis for the orbits of the photons is crucial.
-For example, in Refs.~\cite{Siino:2019vxh,Siino:2021kep}, the approach based on the existence of an infinite number of conjugate points along a null geodesic congruence is adopted.